eggsyntax/datawalk/README.md

 path (from root to item) into a map of saved items which will be returned when you [q]uit.
 You can also e[x]it and return just the current item.

+As mentioned, you can [p]rint the path to current data.
+You can also print [c]urrent data (useful when you want to see it untruncated), print the [m]ap of saved data, or print [h]elp to get a reminder of these commands.

 You can also move [b]ackward or [f]orward in time, or move [u]p a level, or jump back to the original [r]oot.

-Finally, you can always print [h]elp to get a reminder of these actions.

 datawalk tries to do one thing well: eliminate tedium and typing when navigating data structures.
 The learning curve should be trivial; please let me know if it's